NicelyCla/GAN-and-Meta-Learning/README.md

 # GAN-and-Meta-Learning-(with-thesis)
 In this work, have been proposed different GAN architectures whose goal is the generalization of the weights acquired during training.
-In particular, a training paradigm based on meta-learning was used.<br />
+In particular, was used a training paradigm based on meta-learning.<br />
 The ability to adapt previous knowledge to new situations is a distinctive feature of human intelligence.
 It tends to solve a large number of problems with a reduced observation of the available examples.<br />
 In contrast, artificial intelligence systems use an increasing amount of data to solve very specific problems.
 Getting closer to the efficiency of human learning would turn this problem around.<br /><br />